 I am the author of Why Wellness Sells: Natural Health in a Pharmaceutical Culture (Johns Hopkins University Press, 2022) and Bounding Biomedicine: Evidence and Rhetoric in the New Science of Alternative Medicine (University of Chicago Press, 2016).
 With historian Sharrona Pearl, I am coeditor of the new Hopkins Health Humanities book series at Johns Hopkins University Press.
 I am also Co-Chair of the RHM Symposium through to 2025.

-I live in Toronto with my partner and our teen.
-I also really like hanging out in the mountains and sliding sideways on snow and concrete.
+I live in Toronto with my family and an orange cat who hates me.
+I also really like hanging out in the mountains.

 Research Interests